Become a Precinct Committee Person

 A Precinct Committee Person is a representative of the Party in the precinct in which he or she resides.
-For every 500 registered voters in a precinct, there should be one precinct person of each gender.
-In Yamhill County there are a total of 220 PCP positions.
-During the 2016 general election only 91 were filled (25 by Democrats and 66 by Republicans).
+For every 250 registered voters in a precinct, there should be one precinct person.
+In Yamhill County there are a total of 280 PCP positions for each Party (560 total).
+During the 2018 general election only 110 were filled (54 by Democrats and 56 by Republicans).
 There’s room for you in the Party and your voice is needed!

-To become an elected PCP: Complete the PCP Election Form (SEL 105) and submit to the Yamhill County Clerk at 414 NE Evans Street, McMinnville, OR 97128.
-(Note: Filing opens February 1, 2018.
-The election will be held in May 2018).
+TO BECOME AN ELECTED PCP: Complete the PCP Election Form (SEL 105) and submit to the Yamhill County Clerk at 414 NE Evans Street, McMinnville, OR 97128.
+The filing deadline for the May 2020 election is March 10, 2020.